Building the homes

 Remember, for many of the funding streams you will need to produce several quotes for the planned work.
 Use this opportunity to explore the style, quality and ethos of the different companies as well as the cost, as you will need to work very closely with them.

 Establish a contract with your chosen builder setting out clearly what you expect them to do against a timetable.
 It's normal practice to pay contractors in instalments.
 Your payment schedule can include a percentage which is retained at each installment.
 If something goes wrong this gives you some leverage to get it fixed.
-Similarly, once the build is finished, there is usually a 'snagging' period to identify any build issues faults that may crop up in an agreed period of months afterwards.
+Similarly, once the build is finished, there is usually a 'snagging' period to identify any build issues or faults that may crop up in an agreed period of months afterwards.
 A withheld percentage of the final payment is made once these are satisfactorily sorted out.

 Any planting schemes included in your design should come under a separate arrangement with the builder.
 This allows for maintenance over a couple of years after the houses are finished as any faults with planting schemes won't be apparent immediately.